 “It seems that there is some gender inequality with regards to salaries,” she wrote in an email to her manager.

 Lianne worked at the university for eight years, and first raised concerns about her pay in 2014.

 As a result, she received a small pay rise, but still earned less than her male co-workers.

-In 2016, she applied for her position to be reclassified, arguing that her job had become more complex, and men who performed similar tasks were paid more.
+In 2016, she applied for her position to be reclassified, arguing that her job had become more complex.

-The application was unsuccessful.
+However, the application was unsuccessful.

 Discrimination complaint led to redundancy

-Case referred to the Federal Circuit Court
+Case referred to Federal Circuit Court

 She is seeking compensation for loss of income and for pain and suffering.